-This is not intended to be a view on which is the best choice, rather an explanation of the operation of the models in use placed side by side so that users can understand how they work and make a more informed choice.
+This is not intended to be a view on which is the best choice, rather an explanation of the operation of the models in use placed side by side so that users can understand how they work and make a more informed choice about what they do.

-Personally, I find that the oref1 model works well for me on OpenAPS, but then I’ve never tried the Weighted Average model.
+Personally, I find that the oref1 model works well for me on OpenAPS and AndroidAPS, but then I’ve never tried the Weighted Average model and rarely profile switch.
 As always, your diabetes may vary!

 Any idea if the autosens feature will be implemented in the Loop app, as that would be a much welcomed feature?